lino-framework/lino/docs/releases/coming.rst

 New features
 ------------

-- Detail window now has a Refresh button.
+- Detail windows now have a Refresh button.

+- New module "Uploads".
+(See :doc:`/blog/2010/1122`)

+- New buttons "Clear cache" and "Edit template" on printables.
+(See :doc:`/blog/2010/1124`)

+- Grid no longer has a bottom toolbar. row actions accessible only through context menu.
+  "Save GC" button now as a window tool button.
+(See :doc:`/blog/2010/1124`)

 Bugs fixed
 ----------